open-ephys/onix-docs/source/Hardware Guide/Headstages/headstage-64/index.rst

 an precision current measurement circuit.
 The current pump is supplied by +/-15V rails and can supply up to +/- 2.5 mA.
 The output current is defined as:

+.. warning:: The headstage must be supplied by 5.5V, :ref:`measured at the DC couping inductor <measure_voltage>`, to use electrical stimulation.
+If the voltage is less than this, stimulus pulses will fail to acheive target currents and this will result in charge imblance, which can damage neural tissue.

 .. code-block:: none

     ISTIM = (VDAC  - 2.5)/1000.